amurphy99/v2_benchmarking/frontend/src/hooks/README.md

  ├── queries/       # For querying the backend API
  │   └── ...
  │
  ├── style/                  # Dynamic style helpers
  │   ├── useElementHeight.ts # Share height with another element on the page
  │   └── ...
  │
- ├── live-chat/     # The main chat page for users
+ ├── live-chat/                  # The main chat page for users │   ├── useLocalChatSessions.tx # Frontend compatible models for chat objects
- │   ├── useLocalChatSessions.tx # Frontend compatible models for chat objects
+ │   └── useChatSocket.ts        # Hook for connecting to backend ChatConsumer
  │   └── ...
  │
- ├── chat-listener/ # For the admin chat monitor page │   ├── useLocalBiomarkers # Frontend compatible models for biomarkers │   └── ...
+ ├── chat-listener/          # The admin chat monitor page │   ├── chat-controls/      # Sending commands to the frontend │   ├── ws/                 # General WebSocket management
+ │   ├── data_utils/         # Data types & samples
++│   └── useChatListener.ts  # Hook for connecting to backend ChatListenerConsumer
  │
  └── ...